Taguar258/injectra/README.md

 _The injection method included in injectra and the idea itself was fully developed by Taguar258._

 ## Installation
-To use injectra you will need to install python3 and preferably git:
+To use injectra you will need to have some knowledge with your systems terminal and you also need to install python3 and preferably git:

 ```apt/pacman/brew/... install git python3```